dnhn/blotter/readme.md

 - Texts sharing a material are measured, bin-packed into a single texture atlas, and rendered together in one WebGL draw call through your material's fragment shader.
 - Each text gets its own output `<canvas>` (via `blotter.forText(text)`), which copies its region out of the shared back buffer every frame.
 - The render loop uses `requestAnimationFrame` and a single shared WebGL context regardless of how many Blotter instances exist.
-- Rendered text is canvas output: not selectable, best for titles, headings, and graphic text — not body copy.
+- Rendered text is canvas output: not selectable, best for titles, headings, and graphic text, not body copy.

 ## Install